UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 type: slides
 ---

-# What is Machine Learning?
+# What is Supervised Machine Learning?

 Notes: <br>